chrishuges/protocolsWetLab/relatedToProteomics/immunoprecipitationPreparationForMassSpectrometry.md

 <span id="protocol"></span>

 ## Protocol

+If your sample is already eluted, for example in Laemmli buffer, you can proceed directly to SP3 preparation in Step 4.

 1. Pre-heat the ThermoMixer to +85C.
 2. Prepare your sample by reconstituting your IP beads in 100uL of IP elution solution and incubate in the heated ThermoMixer for 5-minutes with shaking at 1,000rpm.